Minard Castle

 Nearby Lochgair often turns up interesting birds, especially in winter, including Slavonian and Little Grebes and Long-tailed Ducks.
 In winter, wild geese come from the far north to feed in Kintyre and parts of Mid-Argyll.
 These include large flocks of Greenland White-fronted and Greylag Geese and smaller numbers of Barnacle Geese.
 In the Sound of Gigha notable gatherings of Slavonian Grebes are found as well as Long-tailed Ducks and Common and Velvet Scoters.
 All three species of diver can be found around the coasts including one of the greatest concentrations of Great Northern Divers in Britain.

-The Argyll Bird Club publishes an annual report and relies to a considerable extent on records from visiting bird watchers.
-Please report anything of interest to Paul Daw at the address below.
+The Argyll Bird Club has a website www.argyllbirdclub.org that publishes comprehensive information on bird life in Argyll, including reports of recent sightings.
+It relies to a considerable extent on records from visiting bird watchers.
+Please report anything of interest to Jim Dickson, the Argyll Bird Recorder, at 11 Pipers Road, Cairnbaan, Lochgilphead, PA31 8UF.
+Email meg@dickson5.plus.com

 Home